kritomas/webuscript/README.md

 	"ip": "[IP of MySQL database server]",
 	"user": "[User of database server]"
 	"password": "[Password for user]",
-	"database": "[The database in which you ran init.sql]" }
+	"database": "[Name of database in which you ran init.sql]" }
 ```

 ## Start

-Lastly, use XAMPP to start Apache and MySQL.
+Lastly, use XAMPP to start Apache.
+Ensure that the MySQL server is running.